Nigeria’s Energy Access Challenge — By the Numbers

 At Eablenex, we believe that everyone has a right to reliable and affordable clean energy when they need it.

-At Eablenex, we are dedicated to achieving 50% female representation within our facilitator network, empowering women with enhanced income opportunities and fostering their active participation in the clean energy transition.
+We are dedicated to achieving 50% female representation within our facilitator network, empowering women with enhanced income opportunities.

 We are committed to reducing reliance on fossil fuels and accelerating the transition to clean energy that works for people and the planet.

-Eablenex is committed to deploying 350 MW of decentralised renewable energy capacity, contributing 5% of Nigeria’s 6.3 GW target outlined in its Energy Transition Plan.
-To achieve this, we aim to deploy up to 100,000 eablenex battery power, providing reliable power to 1 million homes and businesses across the country.
+Eablenex is committed to deploying more than 630 MW of decentralised renewable energy capacity, contributing 10% of Nigeria’s 6.3 GW target outlined in its Energy Transition Plan (ETP).
+To achieve this, we aim to deploy more than 160,000 eablenex smart battery units, providing reliable power to homes and businesses across the country.

 Eablenex is committed to creating 10,000 jobs through our facilitator network to drive participation in the energy prosumer economy and enhance economic growth.